agodil/index-calculation-project/README.md

 # inflation-calculator-project

-JavaFX application to calculate inflation across a set of items.
+Java application to calculate inflation across a set of items.
+JavaFX library in Java 10 is used for UI.